 He sighs.
 "Regina Valentine, my supervisor, is the one who arranges patient transfers to the 'quarantine' area, and the one who recruited me.
 Director Omar is uninvolved, as far as I know.
-I can also tell you that Dr. Tolman is a fabrication.
+I can also tell you that Dr. Tolman is a fabrication; no such doctor exists.
 I don't know what you think the Butterflies have to do with anything, but I do think Pharmedica might be involved.
 Valentine has a lot of ties to them, and I think I recognized one of the men who's been picking up the test subjects.
 He looked like Trevor Bryant, who was one of our EMTs until a few years ago when Pharmedica offered him a better deal than we could afford."

 "Okay, now we're getting somewhere."
 I get out my notebook and jot down Valentine's and Bryant's names along with anything else of interest that Stephenson can think of.
 Hannah's also recording this conversation back at the Wheelhouse, of course, but I want my own copy of the important bits on my person, just in case.

 "So," he says when we've finished.
 "I held up my side of the deal."

 "Eventually.
 But right now, I have no way to know that you've been honest.
 You could be sending me into another trap.
 I'm going to leave you guys nice and snug for now, until either somebody gets suspicious and checks on you, or until I finish saving the day and come back to let you out, whichever happens first.
 So, on that note, if there's any information you withheld that would help me wrap this up faster, it's kinda in your best interest to tell me now."

 "I already told you everything I know, you son of a-"